International Football Alliance: Media

 The IFA had represented it secured non-exclusive broadcast agreements with multiple outlets prior to its 2025 launch.

 In September 2024, they announced that league games will be available in the US through Roku and Tubi (the Tubi deal never materialized).
 On October 11, 2024 the league announced streaming partnership with Shawne Merriman's Lights Out Sports.
 In March 2025, the league announced additional agreements with Unbeaten Sports, a free ad-supported streaming television channel, and Inverleigh, an Australian production company, with the league stating that it would also be streaming games on its YouTube channel.

 Notwithstanding the foregoing representations, there have been no broadcasts of any IFA games to date on either Roku or Tubi.
 Furthermore, there is no evidence of any formal partnership or affiliation between the IFA and Shawne Merriman’s Lights Out Sports, Unbeaten Sports, and/or Inverleigh, as no IFA content has ever been broadcast on said media outlets.

 The Ohio Valley Ironmen had its games telecast on WTRF, while the Las Vegas Kings had an agreement to broadcast their games on KVVU-TV.

+In January 2026, the league announced that the 2026 season games will be broadcast on Unbeaten Sports.